Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

    * Coordinate machine actions with other activities, positioning or moving loads in response to hand or audio signals from crew members.
 The importance score is 88.
    * Align machines, cutterheads,or depth gauge makers with reference stakes and guidelines or ground or position equipment, following hand signals of other workers.
 The importance score is 87.

 * Is this job routine?
-Your judgment (0-10):6 The engineer has a routine job having to learn the basic rules of operations machines and make the necessary calculations.
-However, he has to be prepared for future unforeseen events, to work on the different constructions, to plan the work according to the terrain and the available materials and to coordinate the multiple activities.
+Your judgment (0-10):8 The operator has a routine job having to operate the machines that print the models and do some routine and simple assemblies in certain pieces that have to be joined.
+Although the job is very mechanic, the operator is supposed to do certain tasks that are not that routine as controlling the condition of some parts.
 * Is this job cognitive?
-Your judgment (0-10): 8.
-The engineer has a cognitive rather than a physical role.
-Since their work involves the design and construction of the product and the study of the techniques to carry it out.Therefore, it requires capacities of attention, perception, creativity, and information processing.
+Your judgment (0-10): 3.
+The job is not highly cognitive as it is not necessary to do really difficult calculous and the knowledge it is needed to be applied is the basic about the utilization and operation of 3D printing machines.

 * 5 most important skills they require to possess (provide the importance score, in Details):
   * Operation and Control — Controlling operations of equipment or systems.See more occupations related to this skill.
 Score: 78